Azul S.A. (AZUL) Shares Up Despite Recent Market Volatility

 Azul S.A.
-(NYSE: AZUL)’s stock price has increased by 6.67 compared to its previous closing price of 3.90. but the company has seen a -5.45% decline in its stock price over the last five trading sessions.
+(NYSE: AZUL)’s stock price has increased by 2.30 compared to its previous closing price of 6.96.
+Despite this, the company has seen a gain of 80.71% in its stock price over the last five trading days.

 Is It Worth Investing in Azul S.A.
 (NYSE: AZUL) Right Now?